learn-co-curriculum/reference-guide-objc-fundamentals/README.md

 |:----------------:|:------------|
 | Return Type      | The kind of variable that the method will result to, if any.
 | Capture Variable | The name of the variable to save the method's result into; this can be a new variable or an existing variable, but it must match the return type of the method.
-| Recipient Object | The object on which the method is being called, which should perform the expected behavior.
+| Recipient Object (*also* "Receiver" *or* "Target") | The object on which the method is being called, which should perform the expected behavior.
-| Method Name      | The name of the method which should describe its effect and which is used to call its behavior.
+| Method Name (*also* "Selector" *or* "Message") | The name of the method which should describe its effect and which is used to call its behavior.
 The method name may contain argument specifiers.
-| Arguments        | Variables or values be passed into the method which are relevant to its operation, and which the method requires in order to run.
+| Arguments (*also* "Parameters") | Variables or values be passed into the method which are relevant to its operation, and which the method requires in order to run.

 [Back to Top](#table-of-contents)
 ## `NSString`